christopherneilson/christopherneilson.github.io/_work/RDs-HNZ.md

 ---
 title: 'Student Choices and the Return to College Major and Selectivity'
-coauthors: 'Justin Hastings, Seth Zimmerman'
+coauthors: 'Justine Hastings, Seth Zimmerman'
 pub_status: wip
 pub_date: 2018
 pub_where: